Tonhalle Düsseldorf

 Transforming the TONHALLE

-Enter Amadeus.
-After extensive listening tests and demonstrations, Peutz Consult, the acoustic planners who had also worked on the original system, were convinced of Amadeus’ capabilities.
-As the next step.
-Jürgen Meyer from “Kottke Bühnenplanung GmbH” redesigned the electroacoustic system from the existing inventory and developed the tender.
-Following a competitive process, Thomann GmbH commissioned Amadeus to deliver a solution that would bring the hall’s acoustics into the 21st century.
+Enter Amadeus Acoustics.
+Following extensive listening tests and demonstrations, Peutz Consult, the acoustic planners who had also worked on the original system, were convinced of Amadeus Acoustics’ capabilities.
+In parallel, Jürgen Meyer of Kottke Bühnenplanung GmbH reworked the existing electroacoustic infrastructure, redesigning the system based on the hall’s current inventory and developing the technical specifications for the tender.

+After a competitive process, Thomann GmbH commissioned Amadeus Acoustics to deliver a solution that would bring the hall’s acoustics into the 21st century.
 The challenge was significant.
 The Tonhalle’s dome and curved side walls, remnants of its planetarium past, make sound reflections unpredictable.
 To achieve a listening experience comparable to a more conventional music hall, the team had to carefully control early reflections while preserving the hall’s character and warmth.

 THE SOLUTION